scsm-ua/kirtan-guide-en/songs/jaya-jaya-girirajer-arati-vishiala.md

     jaya jaya girirājer ārati viśāla
     śrī gaura-maṇḍala-mājhe bhuvana-maṅgala

-All glories, all glories, to the grand ārati of Śrī Gi- rirāj!
+All glories, all glories, to the grand ārati of Śrī Girirāj!
 In the midst of Śrī Gaura M aṇḍal , it is benefitting the entire universe.

 #### 2